 For several years, guests had the opportunity to go out into the woods at the Golden Horseshoe Golf Course and help to cut down and drag the log back to the Inn.

 This year the Yule Log Ceremony changes a big yet again: on three dates in December, the log will process by wagon from the Capitol circle to Market Square where the ceremony will take place.
-We hope you join us, cast away the woes of 2021, and enjoy the holiday spirit in Colonial Williamsburg.
+We hope you can join us, cast away the woes of the previous year, and enjoy the holiday spirit in Colonial Williamsburg

 Attend A Celebration of the Yule Log